 Courses Vary in Design

 Integrated Science (Explorations) is a two-year course that is probably the best starting place for seventh graders.
 It can be completed in seventh and eighth grade or in grades eight and nine.
 Ninth graders can earn course credit for the second year as a high school course.
+This program includes the PDF version of the textbook.

 Physical Science has options for either a one-year or two-year course for high school.
 The two-year course covers physics, chemistry, earth science, and astronomy.
 The one-year course omits earth science.